-Champagne Glass: These narrower, taller glasses often have long stems and can be a coup, tulip, or flute shape, designed for serving sparkling wines.
+Champagne Glass: These narrower, taller glasses often have long stems and can be a coup, tulip, or flute shape, designed for serving champagne or sparkling wines.

 Now let’s put everything on the table, starting with the plates.

-For a formal table setting, first, center the charger in the middle of the place setting.
+When setting a formal table, you'll begin with plates.
+First, center the charger in the middle of the place setting.
 You can get creative with your chargers and play with colors, materials, and textures.
 Then, put the dinner plate on top of the charger, and the salad plate on top of the dinner plate.
 As for the bread plate, that'll be incorporated while you're placing the flatware.

 Flatware arrangement is crucial as it's also the most functional!
 Flatware is arranged on the table in the order you will use it, working from the outside of the place setting toward the center.
 (If you're a guest, always remember it's outside in!)

 From left to right, arrange the salad fork, fish fork, and dinner fork to the left of the charger.
 Now, starting immediately to the right of the charger and working your way to the right, place the dinner knife, fish knife, salad knife, and soup spoon.
 Note that fish forks and knives, as well as soup spoons, should only be used if those courses will be served!

 Place the bread plate to the left of the dessert fork and spoon, above the forks.
 The bread knife should be placed either horizontally or diagonally across the bread plate.
 The blade of the knife should be closest to the edge of the table, and the handle should be toward the charger.

 All glasses should go above the knives, to the upper right of the charger.
 From left to right, the glasses should be arranged as follows: Water, red wine, white wine, and champagne.